minprog/webprogrammeren/flask/60 finance/finance.md

 *   `INSERT` the new user into `users`, storing a hash of the user's password, not the password itself.
 Hash the user's password with [`generate_password_hash`](http://werkzeug.pocoo.org/docs/0.14/utils/#werkzeug.security.generate_password_hash.

 Once you've implemented `register` correctly, you should be able to register for an account and log in (since `login` and `logout` already work)!
-And you should be able to see your rows via phpLiteAdmin or `sqlite3`.
+And you should be able to see your rows via `sqlite3`.

 ### Quote